 Dr Waterman is a Senior Lecturer in English and Creative Writing, and has been with NTU since 2012.
-He lectures on the BA (Hons) English / English with Creative Writing, on the MA Creative Writing, and on the MRes English Literary Research, and supervises PhD students working in and on modern and contemporary literature.
+He lectures on the BA English, BA Creative Writing, the MA Creative Writing, and the MRes English Literary Research, and supervises PhD students working in and on modern and contemporary literature and/or creative writing.
 Since 2013, he has also led the highly successful MA in Creative Writing.

 - Associate Lecturer in English, University of Leicester, (2010-12)